Skip to content

 This shows the concrete grids that will be generated for each density level, helping debug complex manifold definitions before running expensive evaluations.

-Dataset configurations define how processed evaluation data is structured, labeled, and visualized across ReasonScape's analysis tools.
-They serve as the crucial bridge between raw evaluation results (bucket.json files from evaluate.py) and the visualization ecosystem (leaderboard.py, explorer.py, and comparison tools).
+Dataset configurations define how evaluation data is structured, labeled, and analyzed using the DuckDB-backed PointsDB system.
+They bridge raw evaluation results (NDJSON interviews from runner.py) and the analysis ecosystem (analyze.py, leaderboard.py, explorer.py).

 Basic Structure